sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ✅ Pass company urls in Login component from home component and load company select box from the props

-Create my own SVG image component.
-Component.
-I will use this for.
-This component should take in
-SVG URL and add className on it on it.

-Make configurations to change labels

 ✅️ In DST On auto calculate On remove date input fields and show DST rules message

 ✅️ If no funds then remove funds slide